filotti/prosper/README.md

 This application automates the investment process for listings on Prosper based on user-defined criteria.
 It retrieves your account balance, checks listings matching your criteria, and automatically places bids.

+## Introduction

+This application is designed to automate the investment process for listings on Prosper.
+It retrieves your account balance, and if it's over the minimum investment amount, it checks listings matching your criteria and automatically places bids on them.

 ## Prerequisites

 1. A Google Cloud Platform (GCP) Project